mccallm/mnmccall/content/authors/isar_nassiri/_index.md

 user_groups:
 - Postdoctoral Alumni
 ---
-Isar Nassiri is currently a Senior Bioinformatician at the University of Oxford.
+Isar Nassiri is currently a Senior Bioinformatician at the Wellcome Trust Centre for Human Genetics.
 In an interview, Isar provides insight into his work using the latest genomics technologies, touches on some of the challenges involved, and talks about his career and some of his achievements so far: https://www.oncology.ox.ac.uk/about-us/overview/60-seconds-with/isar-nassiri/